 Being built on intersecting ‘nodes’ of the Earth's magnetic energy pathways, crop circles show existence of ultrasound frequencies and are known to affect both people's awareness and biophysical rhythms.
 Often compasses cannot locate north, cameras and cellular phones malfunction, packs of fresh batteries are drained in minutes, helicopter and aircraft equipment are effected and radio frequencies are markedly different.
 Local farm animals avoid the crop circles and are agitated hours before one materializes.

-Crop Circle & a Cymatic pattern Like others before him, Swiss scientist Hans Jenny enabled us to observe how sound vibration created geometric shapes.
+Like others before him, Swiss scientist Hans Jenny enabled us to observe how sound vibration created geometric shapes.
 This is known as Cymatics – the study of wave phenomena showing the effects of sound vibration on matter.
 A low frequency produced a simple circle and as the frequencies rose so did the complexity of shapes.
-Jenny provided a physical connection to the creation of crop circles since many of the vibrational patterns found in his photos mimic their designs.
 Some are blatant doubles, such as the tetrahedron at Barbury Castle in 1991, the spider's web mandala at Avebury in 1994, even the highly structured star fractals of 1997.

 Ultrasound can be aimed, focused and reflected almost like a light beam, and specific frequencies can be focused to cause certain kinds of molecules to vibrate while others nearby are left unmoved.
 The higher the frequency of ultrasound, the greater its ability to be directed.
 Close to the centre, crop circle readings are in the high MHz range of 260 - 320 MHz.
 Just as crop circles have made a quantum leap in mathematical complexity over the past two years, so too have readings jumped to 540 MHz.
 Incredibly, this coincides with Jenny's experiments which show that a relationship exists between the rising complexity of cymatic geometries in proportion to the rise of frequency.
 In other words, the level of frequency, whether in a laboratory or a field, correlates with the increase in design intricacy.
 Such extremely high frequencies affect awareness and consciousness.
 The MHz range ultrasound prevents damage to sensitive tissues and there are many cases of spontaneous healings inside crop circles.